-The mission of the Snohomish Health District’s Tobacco Prevention program is to provide education and technical assistance to businesses, policy makers, and other entities to advocate for tobacco-free, smoke-free and vape-free policies.
-These policies protect the health of the community by limiting exposure to secondhand tobacco smoke whether the source is cigarettes, cigars, hookah, or secondhand aerosol from vaping.
+The Snohomish County Health Department’s Tobacco Prevention program provides education and technical assistance to businesses, policy makers, and others to advocate for tobacco-free, smoke-free and vape-free policies.

 Tobacco Use in Washington State

-The Affordable Care Act (also known as Obama Care) requires all insurance policies to cover some form of cessation services.
+The Affordable Care Act requires all insurance policies to cover some form of cessation services.
 What exactly they cover may vary from policy to policy.
 To see if your policy is included by viewing the How the Affordable Care Act Affects Tobacco Use and Control (PDF).